jvmahon/HubitatCustom/README.md

 # HubitatCustom
-# Advanced Zwave Plus Dimmer driver - Alpha Release!
+# Advanced Zwave Plus Dimmer driver  and Switch driver- Beta Releases!

-The file "Advanced Zwave Plus Dimmer Driver.groovy" is a dimmer driver file that can identify all the parameters for a device and provides input controls allowing the setting of each parameter.
+The file "Advanced Zwave Plus Dimmer Driver.groovy" is a dimmer driver file, and Advanced Zwave Plus Switch Driver.groovy" a Switch driver that can identify all the parameters for a device and provides input controls allowing the setting of each parameter.

+Central-Scene and Metering are both supported.

 The way this works is that the driver queries the opensmarthouse.com database using the device's manufacturer, device type, and device ID information to retrieve a database record identifying all the parameters for the device.
 That information is then saved in the device's "state".